 The Visible Points button selects only the points you can see, not the obscured points.
 This prevents the unintentional selection of points that may be far in the background.

 You can select points interactively using any of the selection tools listed in the table below.
-When you click the select button , a drop-down menu provides a list of the selection tools.
+When you click the select button , you see a list of the selection tools.
 Press the C key to use the Explore tool while you are using any of the selection tools.

 Selects points based on a digitized rectangle